wso2/istio-apim/README.md

 ##### 1. Create a K8s secret in istio-system namespace for the public certificate of WSO2 API Manager as follows.
 ```
 kubectl create secret generic server-cert --from-file=./server.pem -n istio-system

+Note: Save the WSO2 server certificate in PEM format in a file called server.pem
 ```
 ##### 2. Deploy the wso2-adapter as a cluster service
 ```